Please read all the information below and associated with the Housing and Dining Services Contract (“Contract”).

 Emergency Room Entry

-- The University reserves the right to reassign students to accommodations as may be deemed necessary, and to assign students to temporary accommodations until permanent accommodations become available.
+- Ohio University reserves the right to reassign Resident to accommodations as may be deemed necessary, and to assign Resident to temporary accommodations until permanent accommodations become available.

-- The University reserves the right to consolidate students into under-assigned rooms as a matter of fairness and for energy savings as defined in the "Student Room Consolidation Policy."
+- The University reserves the right to consolidate Resident into under-assigned rooms as a matter of fairness and for energy savings as defined in the "Student Room Consolidation Policy."

 Use of Residence Hall Rooms

 - Residence hall rooms are designed to house students only.
-Individuals or outside agencies are prohibited from using rooms, the buildings or adjacent grounds for any commercial purpose, unless written permission has been granted from Housing and Residence Life.
-This applies to the distribution of goods or services for which a student or outside solicitor receives compensation.
+Individuals or outside agencies are prohibited from using the rooms, the buildings or adjacent grounds for any commercial purpose, unless written permission has been granted from Housing and Residence Life.
+This applies to the distribution of goods or services for which Resident or outside solicitor receives compensation and utilizing the space to offer housing accommodations to individuals not assigned to the room.

 - The use or possession of intoxicating beverages is governed by the laws of the State of Ohio and the rules and regulations of Ohio University.